 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

-- Identity Data – includes first name, last name, username or similar identifier, title, date of birth and gender.
+- Identity Data – includes first name, last name, username or similar identifier, title, date of birth, gender and facial imagery.

 - Contact Data – includes billing address, delivery address, email address and telephone numbers.